MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-UI.md

 ## General

-App Center’s Diagnostics service is designed for you easily monitor your apps health and for you to dive deeper into a report to get the information you need to fix the issue.
+App Center’s Diagnostics service is designed for you to easily monitor your apps health and get the information you need to fix issues.

 1. Login to the App Center Portal
 2. Select an application
 3. In the navigation area on the left, select **Diagnostics**

-For Xamarin, Unity, WPF and WinForms apps, App Center displays the app's crashes and errors per day in a side by side view.
-By clicking into the Crashes or Errors tab, this view will get filtered.
+For Android, Xamarin, Unity, WPF and WinForms apps, App Center displays the crashes and errors in one view under the **Issues** tab.
+You can filter these issues by crashes or errors by clicking the respective tabs.

 For all apps, you can filter the diagnostics data by app version, build number, time range and status.
 Click on a group to find more information including a list of specific reports, devices and OSs affected.